redhat-openshift-ecosystem/community-operators-pipeline/docs/project/maintain.md

 |`Cluster type (k8s or ocp)`|Cluster type for repo.
 Possible options `k8s` or `ocp`|
 |`From index (quay.io/operator_testing/index_empty:latest)`|Optional parameter to initialize or copy index image to nonexisten images|

+!!! warning "For https://github.com/redhat-openshift-ecosystem/community-operators-pipeline repository, there is a different `IIB_INPUT_REGISTRY_TOKEN` in k8s upgrade than in ocp upgrade.
+Change the token during upgrade accordingly.
+Do *not* change any token in production, just on the development pipeline."

 ### GitHub Action - Operator convert
 The goal of `Operator convert` workflow is to convert the package manifest format operator to a bundle.
 It is done in two steps